A few months ago I started going to a yoga class near where I live in Los Angeles.

 After feeling stagnant with my regular routine, I decided gave yoga a shot and started attending class.

-6 months later, I’m still surprised by the mental benefits I’ve noticed.
+After 6 months I’m still surprised by the mental benefits I’ve noticed.
 More clarity, more calmness, and overall just a better vibe.

-This revelation caused me to dig into articles out there about yoga’s benefits beyond just the obvious (like more flexibility).
+This revelation caused me to dig into articles out there about yoga’s benefits beyond just the obvious, like being more flexible.

 Below are my favorites from the reading I’ve done.